qrti/rasPow/README.md

 Edit a new file in your home directory
 `nano shutdown.py`

-Adapt it for your GPIO wishes
+Adapt it to your GPIO wishes
 ```
 ##! /usr/bin/env python
 import os